AMOHAMMEDIMRAN/Binario/README.md

 - Convert a **string** to its **binary** representation.
 - Convert **binary** back to a **string**.
-- Lightweight and easy to use.
+- In-app API guide available at the `/` route.
-- Includes an API guide available at the `/` route.
+- Designed with a simple and clean structure.

 ---

 ## Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+Before starting, ensure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 16 or higher recommended)
 - [npm](https://www.npmjs.com/) (comes with Node.js)